Masashi Nakayama: Managerial career

 On 13 January 2020, Nakayama announced his retirement as a player at the age of 53.
-Having been the U-18 coach for Azul Claro Numazu for the two year prior, Nakayama revealed he was appointed the manager of Júbilo Iwata in the J2 league.

-On 13 November 2022, Nakayama was appointment manager of a former player who has defended at a J3 League club Azul Claro Numazu, but has never played at numazu.
+Having been the U-18 coach for Azul Claro Numazu for the prior two years, Nakayama revealed he was appointed the assistant manager of J2 League club Júbilo Iwata.
+On 13 November 2022, Nakayama returned to J3 League club Azul Claro, where he was appointed manager.